Local Care Record

 We have engaged with local people about the Local Care Record, to provide as much relevant information as possible, and to answer any questions you may have.
 In addition to the information below, there is also information available in GP surgeries, hospitals and community services in south east London.

-To find out more information, please talk to your GP or care professional, or if you wish for your information not to be shared please read this form.
+To find out more information, please talk to your GP or care professional, or if you wish for your information not to be shared please complete the Local Care Record patient opt out form.

 Further information and resources